tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * [FIX] waptserver logs are properly redirected to :file:`/var/log/waptserver.log`

-* [FIX] package caching: packages are deleted after each succesfull installation (rather than at the end of the whole upgrade) to better keep local disk space;
+* [FIX] package caching: packages are deleted after each successful installation (rather than at the end of the whole upgrade) to better keep local disk space;

 * [IMP] allows usage of url for changelog in control file;